 Pummel Party is available on Steam.
 Joseph Pugh conducted this review.

 Whoever has the most golden goblets by the end of the game wins.
-Additionally, different spaces on the board can have a variety of effects, and players can use items to screw each other over in true friendship ending fashion.
+Additionally, different spaces on the board can have a variety of effects, and players can use items to screw each other over in a true friendship-ending fashion.

 Pummel or be Pummeled